mgoeker/table2itol/README.md

 `sudo ln -s /usr/bin/Rscript /usr/local/bin/Rscript`

 if you have sudo permissions.
 Alternatively, within the first line of the script replace `/usr/local/bin/Rscript` by `/usr/bin/Rscript` or wherever your `Rscript` executable is located.
 A third option is to leave the script as-is and enter `Rscript table2itol.R` instead of `./table2itol.R` or whatever location of the script you are using.
 But this is not particularly convenient in the long run.

-*Please note that explaining how to correctly install R is beyond the scope of this manual.*
+*Please note that explaining how to correctly install R is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.*

 ### Command-line or interactive use

 #### Missing R package

-`there is no package called ‘optparse’`
+`there is no package called 'optparse'`

 Solution: Install the [optparse](https://CRAN.R-project.org/package=optparse) package for R.

-`there is no package called ‘readODS’`
+`there is no package called 'readODS'`

 Solution: Install the [readODS](https://CRAN.R-project.org/package=readODS) package for R.

-`there is no package called ‘readxl’`
+`there is no package called 'readxl'`

 Solution: Install the [readxl](https://CRAN.R-project.org/package=readxl) package for R.

-*Please note that explaining how to correctly install R packages is beyond the scope of this manual.*
+*Please note that explaining how to correctly install R packages is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.*

 #### Outdated R version